 The effect of environmental influences and stresses, both naturally occurring and anthropogenic, on the physiological functions of organisms is the general focus of my research.
-My particular interests are on the actions of hormones, diets, and endocrine disrupting compounds (environmental estrogens, etc.) on neurophysiological functions that are controlled by the hypothalamus including energy balance, thermoregulation, stress, and reproduction.
+My interests are on the actions of hormones, diets, and endocrine disrupting compounds (EDC) on neurophysiological functions that are controlled by the hypothalamus including energy balance, thermoregulation, stress, and reproduction.
 In recent years, membrane-initiated steroid signaling has emerged as an important component in the estrogenic modulation of hypothalamic functions and offer novel mechanisms of toxicity for environmental contaminants.
-My goal is for a greater understanding of the interaction between novel steroid (estrogen) signaling pathways, neuroendocrine functions, maternal and adult diets, and endocrine disrupting compounds on homeostatic functions controlled by the hypothalamus.
-I am also interested in the long-term consequences of maternal exposures to low-doses of these compounds in model species and how these maternal exposures may affect normal adult offspring physiological functions.
+My goal is for a greater understanding of the interaction between novel steroid (estrogen) signaling pathways, neuroendocrine functions, maternal and adult diets, and EDC on homeostatic functions controlled by the hypothalamus.
+I am also interested in the long-term consequences of maternal exposures to low-doses of EDC in model species and how these maternal exposures may affect normal adult offspring physiological functions.
 To address these questions, we use a range of molecular, cellular, electrophysiological, and whole-animal physiology techniques.

-2. Determine the effects of high fat diets, caloric restriction, 17beta-estradiol, and environmental estrogens on the neuronal activity and sensitivity of hypothalamic neurons to peripheral hormones and central neurotransmitters via whole-cell patch clamp using transgenic GFP-tagged mouse models (POMC, NPY, Tac2).
+4. Determine the effects of adult exposures to EDC (flame-retardants) on the arcuate neuronal activity and hormone sensitivity using whole-cell patch clamp using transgenic GFP-tagged mouse models (POMC, NPY, Tac2).

-3. Determine the effects of maternal influences including nutrition on the adult offspring energy homeostasis, reproduction, hypothalamic neuronal functions, and gene expression using the mouse models discussed above.
+5. Determine the effects of maternal influences of EDC (flame-retardant) exposure on the adult offspring energy and glucose homeostasis.

 |Assistant Professor||Department of Animal Sciences, Rutgers University||2011|